The Penderwicks is a series of books that is about a family. There are 5 books in the series that are about different parts of their life.

 George Washington Carver was the most popular black man in the late 1800’s.
 He was born in 1864.
 Although born into slavery, he became a world renowned scientist.
 He is often referred to as, “The Plant Doctor “, which began at only ten years old.
 He learned from Creator God, which inspired his love for nature.
 He became a professor at the south’s famous black college, The Tuskegee Institute.
 With all his diligence and honors he received, he is most famous for helping others for free.
 Continue reading

-I bet you have met plenty of doctors in your life and a lot of of them were women.
-Well you may find this hard to believe but there was a time girls were not allowed to become doctors.
+Have you ever been to the doctor?
+You probably have and probably a lot of them were women.
+Well you may find this hard to believe but there was a time girls were not suppose to become doctors.
 Back in the 1800’s there were a lot of things women were not allowed to be.
 Women were only supposed to become mothers or wives or maybe teachers or seamstresses, being a doctor’s was definitely not a choice.
 What do you think changed all this?…or should I say who?
 Continue reading

 Do you ever daydream?
 I do.
 Many of my daydreams are possible now and some are possible later.
 Girl scouts is a dream possible now, and becoming a doctor can wait for later.